oauthstuff/draft-oauth-par/main.md

 In OAuth [@!RFC6749] authorization request parameters are typically sent as URI query parameters via redirection in the user-agent.
 This is simple but also yields challenges:

-* integrity
-* authenticity
+* There is no cryptographical integrity and authenticity protection, i.e. the request can be modified on its way throught the user agent and attackers can impersonate legitimate clients.
-* confidentiality of parameter values
+* There is no mechanism to ensure confidentiality of the request parameters.
-* size
+* Authorization request URLs can become quite big, especially in scenarios requiring fine-grain authorization data.

 JWT Secured Authorization Request (JAR) [@!I-D.ietf-oauth-jwsreq] provides solutions for those challenges by allowing OAuth clients to wrap authorization request parameters in a signed, and optionally encrypted, JSON Web Token